hukeyue/yass/README.md

 ## Build from Source
 Take a look at [build instructions](BUILDING.md) and [packaging instructions](PACKAGING.md).

-## Contribute your translation (i18n)

-Please submit translations via [Transifex][transifex]

-Steps:

-1. Create a free account on [Transifex][transifex] (https://www.transifex.com/).
-2. Send a request to join the language translation.
-3. After accepted by the project maintainer, then you can translate online.

 ## Debug Guide
 Start from wiki's [Guide](https://github.com/hukeyue/yass/wiki/Debug-Guide)